In the Age of Amazon, Why Isn’t Every Retail Customer Experience Personalized?

 So, even on this first visit, she is not truly unknown.

-Though this level of orchestration between channels can only be achieved by employing the right technology, often leaving those without it at risk of producing inconsistent, irrelevant, and less impactful experiences along the customer journey.
+Though this level of orchestration between channels can only be achieved by employing the right personalization platform, often leaving those without it at risk of producing inconsistent, irrelevant, and less impactful experiences along the customer journey.

 We don’t know who should manage personalization